* Italian bond sale solid, but borrowing costs rise

 * SNB says far from ending policy of currency cap

-NEW YORK, Feb 27 (Reuters) - The euro rose against the dollar for the first time in three sessions on Wednesday on relief over solid demand for Italy's first bond sale since the country's general elections, but the potential for political uncertainty will likely contain any upside.
+NEW YORK, Feb 27 (Reuters) - The euro rose against the dollar on Wednesday, bolstered by solid demand for Italy's first bond sale since its general elections, but the current political uncertainty in the euro zone's third-largest country will likely contain any upside.

 Robust demand for Italy's bonds despite a rise in the country's 10-year debt costs helped spur buying in the euro, which had fallen nearly 1.0 percent against the dollar on Monday in the wake of Italy's inconclusive elections.